chuank/node-red-contrib-socrata/README.md

 2. Why do requests take such a long time?

 > The underlying HTTP/S request is asynchronous, and shouldn't lock up the rest of Node-RED.
-As with any SQL-like query, it is up to you to write appropriately-efficient queries to get the data you need.
+As with any SQL-like query, it is up to you to write efficient queries to get the data you need.
 Use the `$limit` and `$offset` parameters, along with control logic before the Socrata node, to [manage large dataset queries](https://dev.socrata.com/docs/paging.html).

 Further Resources